ocftw/ooni-research/docs/en/watcher-tor-relays.md

 [^2]: Total Daily Bandwidth Provision: Calculate the total daily bandwidth (MB/s) of Tor Relays in Taiwan, ensuring each unique Tor Relay is counted once per hour in the calculation interval.
 [^3]: Version Count: Calculate the number of different Tor version numbers used by Tor Relays in Taiwan daily, ensuring each unique Tor Relay is counted once per hour in the calculation interval.
 [^4]: Daily Unique ASN Count: Calculate the daily count of Autonomous System Numbers (ASN) for Tor Relays in Taiwan, ensuring each unique Tor Relay is counted once per hour in the calculation interval.
+[^5]: Number of Relay Types: Calculate the daily number of Tor Relay types in Taiwan, ensuring each unique Tor Relay is counted once per hour in the calculation interval.